hbv401g-team3f/flugverkefni/README.md

 * As a passenger, I want to see if there are cheaper flights around the date that I picked, so I can possibly save more money $$$$$$$.

 * As a business owner that travels a lot for work, I want to be able to find the cheapest flights available to save my company money.

-* As a passanger that often has to travel on short notice, I want to be able to find relevant flights on short notice so that I won't miss my appointments.
+* As a passenger that often has to travel on short notice, I want to be able to find relevant flights on short notice so that I won't miss my appointments.

 * As a person that's not good with computers I want to be able to find flights and tickets easily so that I don't make any mistakes.

 * As a person of comfort, I want to only see flights that offer business class seats so that the flight will be more enjoyable.

+* As a developer, I want to have easy access to the data concerning the flights so I can create more legible code to process that data.

+* As a developer, I want to be able to easily add my own functions and code to the existing code so that more features can be added in the future.